 As defined by the UN World Tourism Organization and the UN Environment Program, sustainable tourism “takes full account of its current and future economic, social and environmental impacts, addressing the needs of visitors, the industry, the environment and host communities.”

-Sustainable Travel in Ontario
+Sustainable tourism and environmentally-friendly travel in Ontario

 The goal of sustainable tourism in Ontario is to support Indigenous cultures and preserve our amazing natural places for visitors to experience and learn from today, and for generations to come.